NickSigurdsson/NickSigurdsson/README.md

 - Creating modular WPF tooling integrated with SQL databases and the Epicor ERP system
 - Improving development speed by **40%** with a reusable NX Open function library

-As a Founding Software Engineer at **HolisticMind AI**, I built HIPAA-compliant, secure FastAPI + PostgreSQL backends deployed on AWS (EC2, S3, RDS).
+In my previous role as a Founding Software Engineer at **HolisticMind AI**, I built HIPAA-compliant, secure FastAPI + PostgreSQL backends deployed on AWS (EC2, S3, RDS).
 I also:
 - Built a data ingestion pipeline to train domain-specific LLMs using the Retrieval-Augmented Generation (RAG) technique
 - Supported frontend state persistence using PostgreSQL and session management techniques